 With the income tax filing deadline right around the corner (April 30 for personal returns), it’s time for DIYers to think about what tax software to use.

 Although lately, we’ve been using our corporate accountant to file my personal return, I always use a tax software to get rough numbers on whether or not I owe, or will get a refund.
 It also gives me an opportunity to compare my numbers to my accountant’s results.
 Maybe I have trust issues…

 Anyways – last year, I used a free online service called SimpleTax.
 I must say that I’m very impressed with their offering as it is extremely easy to use and comprehensive – perhaps the easiest that I have ever used.

 It’s 100% free to use but when you file, you’ll have the option to contribute a nominal amount to the company.
 You can choose $0, but you’ll likely want to pay more once you use their service.
 Check out SimpleTax here.

 Another popular option, perhaps the most popular option in Canada, is to go with TurboTax.
-If you are a regular user of TurboTax (I know how convenient it is to pull up your information from previous years), here is a 20% off coupon for TurboTax.
+If you are a regular user of TurboTax (I know how convenient it is to pull up your information from previous years).

 Another free piece of software that is quite popular among deal hunters is StudioTax.
 While StudioTax is great, it’s not quite as easy to use as SimpleTax above.
 Feel free to check it out/download it here.